wisamb/KeystrokeDynamics/README.md

 ### Characterization of the Response Variable

 After removing correlated columns, the sum of each row yields “total time to type passcode” (total.time).
-Descriptive statistics for this variable are provided in Table 1.
+Descriptive statistics for this variable are provided in Table 2.
 The mean is greater than the median and there is a large gap between the maximum value and the 3rd quantile, suggesting a very long tail.
 Visualization of the distribution of the total.time variable (Figure 1) validates this finding and shows a skewness to the right.
 Plotting the total.time variable by session (Figure 1) shows a general trend to decrease, although standard deviation is very high in this data set.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>
+Table 2.
 Summary Statistics for Total Time
 </caption>
 <tbody>
 <tr>